dumpstate/mainjs/README.md

 ```

 `@dumpstate/mainjs` optionally depends on `pino` - if not available `console` is being used for logging.
 A concrete instance of `logger` might be provided via config as well as the basic logger configuration.

+### CLI Arguments

+1. `--dist-dir` to specify the distribution directory (e.g., `dist` folder, relative to current working directory).

+2. `--${entrypoint name}-count` to specify number of processes we'd like to run for given entrypoint.

+### OS Signal Handling

+No special OS signal handling - defaulting to `node:cluster` behaviour.

+If one process exist, all other processes will receive `9 / kill` signal and the main process will exit.
+In this case the main process supervisor should ensure to re-start.